 Lastly, have at least two stories per character trait at hand, as sometimes you have to talk about a particular trait in several interviews in a row.
 Duplicates are not allowed.
 In some cases, you even have to tell two stories about the same trait in one interview (this is usually the case when the interviewer was not particularly satisfied with your first story).

-How should you answer experience interview questions in consulting interviews
+How you should answer experience questions in consulting interviews

 First, tease your story